Azure/azure-sdk-for-js/sdk/textanalytics/ai-text-analytics/README.md

 ## Known Issues

 - `beginAnalyzeHealthcare` is still in gated preview and can not be used with AAD credentials.
 For more information, see (the Text Analytics for Health documentation)[https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/how-tos/text-analytics-for-health?tabs=ner#request-access-to-the-public-preview].
+- At time of this SDK release, the `modelVersion` option to `beginAnalyzeHealthcareEntities` is ignored by the service.
+The service always processes the operation using the "latest" model.

 ## Troubleshooting